What is endovascular coiling?

 - Next, a smaller catheter will be inserted into the initial catheter.

-- Once the catheter has reached the aneurysm, the doctor will manipulate the coil into the aneurysm.
+- Once the catheter has reached the aneurysm, the healthcare provider will manipulate the coil into the aneurysm.

 - When the coil has been completely inserted into the aneurysm, the coil is separated from the catheter.

-- The doctor will insert as many coils as needed to completely seal off the aneurysm.
+- The healthcare provider will insert as many coils as needed to completely seal off the aneurysm.
 The coils will form a mesh-like structure inside the aneurysm.

 - After the aneurysm has been "packed" with coils, additional X-ray images will be taken to make sure the aneurysm has been sealed off.
 The coil is left in place permanently in the aneurysm.